 - Learn more about the love hormone, Oxytocin.

 - Found in breast milk but with no noticeable side effects.

 Simulating Pregnancy Hormones for Induced Lactation

-Some mothers have found that they can produce more milk if they use a combination of hormones and galactagogues.
-The hormones that are given simulate pregnancy, birth, and breastfeeding, which tricks the body in believing that it needs to produce milk.
+Some mothers have found that they can produce more milk using a combination of hormones and galactagogues.
+The hormones that are given simulate pregnancy, birth, and breastfeeding, which tricks the body into believing it needs to produce milk.
 You can find more information on this at asklenore.info.